akbennett/gpg-key-signing/README.md

 ## 1. Create your PGP Key

-Even if you alredy have a GPG key-pair, it would be wise to have a IOTA-specific pair.
+Even if you alredy have a GPG key-pair, it would be wise to have a Foundries-specific pair.
 If you still want to use your existing keypair, please make sure to understand how PGP subkeys work and skip to section 2.

 Let's just generate a RSA 4096 key that never expires, so we are able to sign and encrypt.
 While the master key will never expire, the keys we will actually use on a daily basis will expire.